oladimillion/shopmate/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run coverage`

+Launches the test runner in the interactive watch mode, plus the coverage in table format.<br>

 ### `npm run build`